New England Journal of Medicine February 01, 2018

 Bottom Line

-In patients with heart failure and reduced left ventricular ejection fraction, catheter ablation of atrial fibrillation significantly reduced the composite risk of death from any cause or hospitalization for worsening heart failure compared to conventional rhythm- or rate-control medical therapy.
+In patients with atrial fibrillation and heart failure with reduced ejection fraction, catheter ablation significantly reduced the composite endpoint of all-cause mortality and hospitalization for worsening heart failure compared to medical therapy.

 Key Findings